dotnet/machinelearning/docs/api-reference/io-columns-binary-classification.md

-### Input/Output Columns
+### Input and Output Columns
-The label column data must be [System.Boolean](xref:System.Boolean).
+The label column data must be <xref:System.Single>.
 This trainer outputs the following columns:

 | Column Name | Column Type | Description|
 | -- | -- | -- |